Program

 Time frame for M1

-The internship can take place either in a company or in a research lab, in France or abroad.
-Students who aim to do a PhD are encouraged to do their internship in a research lab, so that the internship could potentially lead to a PhD.
+An internship may take place in a company or a research lab, in France or abroad.
+Students who aim to pursue a PhD are encouraged to choose a research-lab internship, as it can naturally lead to a doctoral project.

 The Internship Agreement